oleg-kuibar/oleg-kuibar/README.md

 - 🔭 I’m currently diving deep into Microfrontends and its benefits using Single-Spa and/or Module Federation.
 - - [Single Spa POC with React, Angular, Tailwind and GCP](https://github.com/Single-Spa-Microfrontends)
 - 🌱 Exploring GraphQL for efficient data fetching
-- 👯 I’m looking to collaborate on open-source FE projects or any interesting innovations in the tech world.
-- 🤔 I’m seeking insights about WebAssembly and its potential with web applications
-- 💬 Let's discuss the future of frontend tech, or chat about the latest in software engineering!

 ## 📫 How to Reach Out